MicrosoftDocs/MigrationPlaybookContent/en-US/steps/mariadb-to-azuremariadb/pre-migration.md

 ## Pre-migration overview

-As you prepare for migrating to the cloud, verify that your source environment is supported and that you have addressed any prerequisites.
-This will help to ensure an efficient and successful migration.
+After verifying that your source environment is supported and ensuring that you have addressed any prerequisites, you are ready to start the Pre-migration stage.
+This part of the process involves conducting an inventory of the databases that you need to migrate, assessing those databases for potential migration issues or blockers, and then resolving any items you might have uncovered.

 ## Discover